jasonvanwyk/web-scrapper/docs/issues/general_learnings.md

 9. **Type-Aware Processing**: Design functions to handle different input types explicitly rather than relying on duck typing for critical parsing operations.
 Document expected input types clearly.

+10. **Error Preservation**: Ensure error information is preserved throughout the data processing pipeline to maintain context about failures and simplify debugging.

+11. **None Value Handling**: Be explicit about how None values are handled in data processing functions.
+Consider whether to convert to defaults, raise errors, or handle specially.

+12. **Currency and Number Formats**: Implement robust handling for different currency symbols, codes, and number formats from various regions to ensure consistent data extraction.

+13. **HTML Content Sanitization**: When extracting text from HTML, properly remove tags and decode entities to get clean, usable text while preserving the original meaning.

+## Validation and Type Handling

+1. **Input Validation Strategy**: Implement validation as close to the data source as possible, but also consider validation at system boundaries and before critical operations.

+2. **Graceful Validation Failures**: Design validation to fail gracefully and provide useful error messages rather than crashing or returning unexpected results.

+3. **Type Conversion vs. Validation**: Distinguish between type conversion (making data usable) and validation (ensuring data correctness) in your processing pipeline.

+4. **Validation Libraries**: When using validation libraries like Pydantic, understand their type handling behavior and prepare data accordingly before validation.

+5. **Default Values**: Provide sensible default values for all fields to ensure your system can continue functioning even with incomplete data.

+6. **Validation Context**: Include context in validation errors to help identify the source and nature of the problem.

+7. **Progressive Validation**: Consider implementing progressive validation where critical errors fail fast but non-critical issues are logged and processing continues.

 ## Resource Management

 1. **Context Managers**: Implement and use context managers (`__enter__` and `__exit__` methods) for classes that manage resources like file handles, network connections, or database sessions.